 There are no official speakers.
 Instead, the conference launches in the morning with anyone who wants to present a workshop writing their proposal onto a giant sticky note and slapping it into a massive schedule posted on a wall.

-An UnConference must take place in a venue with many different rooms or nooks so that several workshops can take place simultaneously.
+An UnConference must take place in a venue with many different rooms or nooks so that several workshops can take place simultaneously — along with networking.
 At EdCamp Boston 2012, there were 15 presentation spaces and seven time slots to sign up for.

 After everyone who wants to present has posted their workshop proposal, conference volunteers copy the schedule on a communal online Google Spreadsheet.
-(Click here for the completed schedule for EdCamp Boston 2012.)
 Participants can then walk in and out of any workshops they desire.
 “Vote with your feet!” urged one of the organizers.
 “If a workshop doesn’t match what you’re seeking, walk out and find one that does!”